 - The Anker Advantage: Join the 50 million+ powered by our leading technology.

-- Remarkably Compact: One of the smallest and lightest 10000mAh portable charger.
+- Remarkably Compact: One of the smallest and lightest 10,000mAh portable chargers.
 Provides almost three-and-a-half iPhone 8...

 - High-Speed Charging: Anker’s exclusive PowerIQ and VoltageBoost combine to deliver the fastest possible charge for any device....

 - Certified Safe: Anker’s MultiProtect safety system ensures complete protection for you and your devices.

 - What You Get: Anker PowerCore 10000 portable charger, Micro USB cable, welcome guide, our worry-free 18-month warranty and...

 Last update on 2024-03-01 at 09:51 / Images from Amazon Product Advertising API

 A trip to Alaska means spending an enviable amount of time on the deck to see whales, bald eagles, otters and more.
 Don’t forget to bring your binoculars; otherwise, you might miss out on close-up looks at these amazing creatures.

 Although cruise companies will equip the rooms with all the essentials such as shower gel, shampoo, and soap, I’d rather err on the side of having surplus than being stuck with shower products I’m not excited to use.